 Pros

-• Anti-odor and mold protection.
+• Anti-odor and mold protection

 Cons

-• The brush is in two parts and disconnects.
+• The two parts sometimes disconnect

 Product Specs